QSMxT/QSMxT/docs/index.md

  - Spreadsheets in CSV format with susceptibility statistics across brain regions of interest
  - A group space/template, including average QSM and GRE images across your cohort

-QSMxT requires gradient-echo MR images converted to the Brain Imaging Data Structure (BIDS).
+QSMxT requires gradient-recalled echo (GRE) MR images converted to the Brain Imaging Data Structure (BIDS).
 QSMxT also includes tools to convert DICOM or NIfTI images to BIDS.

 [See an interactive notebook applying QSMxT here!](https://www.neurodesk.org/example-notebooks/structural_imaging/qsmxt_example.html)